 - Enter in your name and contact info in the “recording requested by” section.

 - Check the box next to your marital/declaration status.

 - Check the box next to your home type.

 - Using the official record you looked up earlier to find your APN, enter in the name on title.

 - On the next line enter the name of the person(s) claiming the homestead protection.

 - Again, using that APN record, enter in the legal description of the property.
 You might need to pull up the deed to do this.
 If the description won’t fit, type in “See Exhibit A” and then, on a separate piece of paper titled “Exhibit A,” type in the exact legal description.

 - The person on title will need to sign before a notary.
 So at this point, print it out, date it, and sign in front of a notary.

 Now, go back to the Clark County Assessor’s webpage and follow the procedures for recording the document.
-Fees are typically $18.
+Recording fees are $40.
 You may either walk in the homestead declaration or mail it.

 In less than 10 minutes you can prepare a document that will offer some of the best asset protection benefits you’ll ever need!